OwlAIProject/Owl/clients/android/README.md

 # Native Android Version Coming Soon

+*Update 2:* There is now a skeleton for displaying conversations.
+Full companion UI and Bluetooth support coming soon.

 *Update:* This project now contains an implementation of Android as a capture device itself.
 This means it uses the android devices camera and microphone, primarily targeting non phone android devices as wearable/semi-wearable multimodal capture devices.
 See this [Demo](https://x.com/EthanSutin/status/1763646900056826153?s=20).